 Other Assets-Other assets consist of long-term security deposits and deferred issuance costs.
-Deferred issuance costs primarily consist of direct incremental legal and accounting fees relating to the Company's IPO and its debt and are capitalized as incurred.
-As of December 31, 2013 and June 30, 2014, the Company had capitalized deferred IPO issuance costs of \$2.4 million and \$4.2 million, respectively; and capitalized debt issuance costs of \$0 and \$0.3 million, respectively.
-Future IPO issuance costs will be deferred until the completion of the IPO, at which time they will be reclassified to additional paid-in capital as a reduction of the IPO proceeds.
+Deferred issuance costs primarily consist of direct incremental legal and accounting fees relating to the Company's IPO and are capitalized as incurred.
+As of December 31, 2013 and March 31, 2014, the Company had capitalized deferred IPO issuance costs of \$2.4 million and \$3.3 million, respectively.
+Future costs will be deferred until the completion of the IPO, at which time they will be reclassified to additional paid-in capital as a reduction of the IPO proceeds.
 If the Company terminates its plan for an IPO, any costs deferred will be expensed immediately.
-The deferred debt issuance costs are related to the new term loan agreement and will be amortized over the period that the debt is outstanding.